Congratulations! Kelis Gives Birth To A Baby Girl, Says She’s Already Snapping Back From 236 Pounds

 She already looks amazing, but kudos to her for wanting to get even more healthy.

-Kelis shares a son, Knight, with her ex-hubby Nas and a son, Shepherd, with her husband Mike.
-Mike, a real estate agent, and Kelis have been married since 2014.
+Kelis shares a son, Knight, with her ex-hubby Nas and a son, Shepherd, with her husband Mike, a real estate agent she’s been married to since 2014.

 Congrats to Kelis!